 The struggle is real.
 How can the US Department of Defense (DoD) reasonably secure data of their supply chain that supports $716B in congressional funds?
 With over 300,000 companies holding defense contracts, there’s significant risk associated with sizable user groups managing controlled unclassified information (CUI).
 This is why the Office of the Under Secretary of Defense for Acquisition & Sustainment now provides a digestible framework with infosec best practices for prime and subprime contractors.

-- Unclassified information is a national security risk, too.
-A data bunker may be overkill, but proper care is critical for any contactor with operational system access and personally identifiable information
+Unclassified information is a national security risk, too.
+A data bunker may be overkill, but proper care is critical for any contractor with operational system access and personally identifiable information

 DoD Contractors Will Need A Third-Party Audit

 With the recent release of Cybersecurity Maturity Model Certification (CMMC), a third-party audit is required for any contractor responding to DoD bids.
 Audits will confirm and document the implementation of security practices pursuant to DFARS & NIST SP800-171 - a significant change from the status quo of contractor self-assessment and an insufficient verification process.

 CMMC is a game-changer with its concise summary of security controls and a newly found accreditation body.
 The necessary controls are outlined in five levels (L1-5) to accommodate varying degrees of CUI management.
 This simultaneously helps contractors identify their vulnerabilities, while maintaining audit-ready work streams for a competitive advantage when bidding.

 Majority of the defense industry base will need L3 certification, wherein multi-factor authentication (MFA) is the first line of defense.
 Herein lies a challenge for contractors to elegantly verify employee identities in a remote, mobile, SCIF, and air-gapped universe.
 These hybrid environments beg for a zero-trust approach toward application access; modern networks must consider smart security practices for their workforce, workplace, and workloads.